mlco2/codecarbon/docs/_sources/usage.rst.txt

 Explicit Object
 ~~~~~~~~~~~~~~~
-Developers can use ``OfflineCO2Tracker`` object to track emissions in absence of internet access as follows.
+Developers can use ``OfflineEmissionsTracker`` object to track emissions in absence of internet access as follows.

 .. code-block:: python

-   from co2tracker import OfflineCO2Tracker
+   from codecarbon import OfflineEmissionsTracker
-   tracker = OfflineCO2Tracker(country_iso_code="CAN")
+   tracker = OfflineEmissionsTracker(country_iso_code="CAN")
    tracker.start()
    # GPU intensive training code
    tracker.stop()